jeremynoesen/MatrixDisplay/README.md

 There are two configurable values located in `config.py`:
 - `pictures_dir`: The location of the directory where images are stored.
 - `cache_dir`: The location of the directory where cached images will be saved.

-## API
-The following endpoints can be used to externally control the display through POST requests:
-- `/image/<filename>`: Display an image on the display.
-- `/slideshow/<number>`: Start the slideshow, where every image can be displayed for a set number of seconds.
-- `/color/<hex>`: Display a hex color on the display.
-- `/off`: Turn off the display.
-- `/brightness/<number>`: Set the display brightness.
-- `/warmth/<number>`: Set the display warmth.

 ## Demonstration